djachoc/academic-kickstart/content/publication/2023-03-01_Fire_Fort_McMurray/index.md

 +++
-title = "Estimating Social Effects in a Multilayered Linear-in-Means Model with Network Data" date = "2023-03-01" publishDate = "2023-03-01" authors = ["A.T.Y.
+title = "We didn't start the fire: Effects of a natural disaster on consumers' financial distress" date = "2023-03-01" publishDate = "2023-03-01" authors = ["A.T.Y.
 Ho", "K.P.
 Huynh", "D.T.
 Jacho-Chavez", "G. Vallee"]